duncangroberts/SFTT/README.md

 3.  **Configuration:**
     *   The Firebase configuration is located in `web_client/src/firebase.js`.
 You will need to replace the placeholder configuration with your own Firebase project's configuration.
+    *   Trajectory chart domains are stored in `web_client/src/constants/trajectoryDomainConfig.json`.
+This file keeps the momentum/conviction midlines and ranges consistent across the dashboard, quadrant plot, embeds, and the animation workspace.
+Adjust the numbers here if you want to widen the axes, then rebuild and redeploy.

+#### Trajectory Animations and Motion Capture

+*   The dashboard now includes a **Trajectory Animations** tab.
+It streams the same monthly sentiment data as the main chart but renders an SVG animation with play/pause controls, frame stepping, and export-friendly trails—ideal for podcasts or screen recordings.
+*   The animation player uses the shared axis envelope described above, ensuring that quadrant membership stays comparable month-on-month when you capture new clips.

 ## Usage